MaximusV/d1workshop/part2.rst

     from machine import I2C, Pin
     i2c = I2C(-1, Pin(5), Pin(4))
     display = ssd1306.SSD1306_I2C(64, 48, i2c)

     display.fill(0)
     display.text("Hello", 0, 0)
     display.text("world!", 0, 8)
     display.pixel(20, 20, 1)
+    # You have to call show to actually display your changes.
     display.show()

+The display driver "implements" the `Framebuffer interface <https://docs.micropython.org/en/latest/library/framebuf.html#class-framebuffer>`_ so you can use the methods documented on the linked page.
+Framebuf provides a common interface for display drivers so that you can use the same drawing code with multiple different hardware screens.
+This is a common concept used in programming.

 Network
 =======